Action teaching: Action teaching awards and grants

-From 2005 through 2015, Social Psychology Network held a yearly international action teaching award competition in which outstanding work was honored and posted on the web for other teachers to use or adapt.
+From 2005 through 2015 Social Psychology Network held a yearly international action teaching award competition in which outstanding work was honored and posted on the web for other teachers to use or adapt.
 This award competition was succeeded in 2020 by the SPSSI Action Teaching Program established by the Society for the Psychological Study of Social Issues (Division 9 of the American Psychological Association).

-The SPSSI program includes two main components: (1) the SPSSI Action Teaching Award, based on the award previously administered by Social Psychology Network; and (2) SPSSI Action Teaching Grants intended to support projects that "develop, enhance, or measure the impact of an innovative action teaching classroom activity, student assignment, field experience, or web-based resource."
+The SPSSI program includes two main components: (1) the SPSSI Action Teaching Award, based on the award previously administered by Social Psychology Network; and (2) SPSSI Action Teaching Grants intended to support projects that "develop, enhance, or measure the impact of an innovative action teaching classroom activity, student assignment, field experience, or web-based resource".
 The inaugural winner of the SPSSI Action Teaching Award was an instructor at Florida International University who developed an assignment in which students learned about campus sexual violence and then created an anti-violence plan of their own based on empirically supported prevention principles.
 Action teaching grants have supported student learning projects related to gender inequity in the workplace. prejudice toward immigrants, community access to healthy food, and the social dimensions of climate change.

-Action Teaching Reports
+Action teaching reports

-In 2012, the Journal of Social and Political Psychology established a section of the journal devoted to "Action Teaching Reports" based on a belief that "education can play an important role in the betterment of society and the promotion of social justice."
+In 2012 the Journal of Social and Political Psychology established a section of the journal devoted to "Action Teaching Reports" based on a belief that "education can play an important role in the betterment of society and the promotion of social justice".
 The section serves as a platform for sharing innovative and effective examples of action teaching.
 In one report, students learned about the negative health effects of stress and then delivered stress and coping workshops to homeless adolescent mothers in their community.
 In another, student groups met with individuals who had dementia and helped them create multimedia digital projects involving experiences with art or nature.